TSA Identification Rules – Acceptable Identification For Flying

 TSA.Gov

-Starting in May 2025, it is important for U.S. travelers to be aware that they will need to have a REAL ID-compliant identification in order to board domestic flights.
+Starting in 2026, U.S. travelers need to be aware that they will need to have a REAL ID-compliant identification to board domestic flights.
 This regulation applies to all travelers flying within the United States and is part of a broader effort to enhance national security.
-Additionally, possessing a REAL ID will also be necessary for accessing certain federal facilities, which may include federal courthouses and military bases.

 Travelers are encouraged to check their identification status and upgrade to a REAL ID if they have not already done so, ensuring a smoother travel experience and compliance with federal requirements.